liaojiqichi/Mechanistic-Equifinality-DTW-Aligned-Attention-Reveals-the-Causal-Structure-of-CoT/README.md

-# Mechanistic Equifinality: Representation Geometry and Attention Rollout Reveal the Internal Dynamics of Chain-of-Thought
+# Mechanistic Equifinality in Chain-of-Thought Reasoning: Evidence from Representation Geometry and Attention Rollout